Azure-Samples/ms-identity-dotnet-desktop-tutorial/README.md

 ## About this sample

 A multi-target console application (.Net Core and .Net Framework) that acquires an access token for a protected API on Azure, using Microsoft identity platform for developers.
-There are steps demonstrating this scenario on Azure AD, Azure AD B2C and National Clouds.
+There are steps demonstrating this scenario on Microsoft Entra ID, Azure Active Directory B2C and National Clouds.

 On later steps, you will learn how to enrich the console application with a cross platform token cache and a custom Web UI (for .NET Core only).